pbrilius/backend-test/README.md

 * Fixed scale and precision FLOAT MySQL data type, which for median indicators and aggregation allows and empowers more thorough and faster storing, reading and displaying to the UI
+* The display of the aggregated rows is formatted to the defined float type decimal length